 No law school recommends a particular major or minor as preparation for admission.
 Students should therefore design their program of study with the aim of further development and promotion of the skills listed above.
 Care should be taken in choosing electives.
 Aside from the courses in the general education requirements, the pre-law program often includes courses in political science, economics, philosophy (especially logic), American history, English, statistics, and computer science.
 One course in accounting is recommended.
 Since admission to law school is highly competitive, completion of recommended programs and requirements will not necessarily insure admission.

-All pre-law students should seek academic counseling from pre-law advisors in the Departments of English, History, Political Science, and the College of Administrative Science.
+All pre-law students should seek academic counseling from pre-law advisors in the Departments of English, History, Political Science, and the College of Business Administration.
 Materials and information are available in these departments or in the Academic Advisement and Information Center.
 The official Pre-law Handbook may be consulted in these offices or ordered from the Law School Admissions Services, Box 2000, Newtown, PA 18940.